saucelabs/node-saucectl/README.md

 $ npm i -g saucectl
 ```

+__Note:__ When you run the command for the first time, it will initially download the binary.
+This only happens once.

+__Note:__ `saucectl` installation are disabled on Sauce Labs Cloud.
+If you wish to force the installation, set the `FORCE_INSTALL_SAUCECTL` environment variable to `true`.

+### Install from a Specified Source

 If you need to download `saucectl` from a specific source, or if you are using `npx saucectl`, set the following environment variable:

 ```